Dixper/cpp-interview-question/README.md

 + Memory footprint.
 + Unit tests and the completeness of the tested behavior.

-Try to use the starndard library to its fullest and unless you really need it avoid adding external dependencies, the chance is you don't need it; however regarding unity tests you're better off using a unit testing framework.
+Try to use the starndard library to its fullest and unless you justifiably need it avoid adding external dependencies, the chance is you don't need it; however, regarding unit tests you're better off using a unit testing framework.

 ## What are the questions?